 Pin Name User Mode Configuration Scheme Pin Type Description nSTATUS N/A All Bidirectional open-drain The device drives nSTATUS low immediately after power-up and releases it after the POR time.
 During user mode and regular configuration, this pin is pulled high by an external 10-kΩ resistor.
 This pin, when driven low by the Arria II device, indicates that the device has encountered an error during configuration.
 Status output-If an error occurs during configuration, nSTATUS is pulled low by the target device.
 Status input-If an external source drives the nSTATUS pin low during configuration or initialization, the target device enters an error state.
 Driving nSTATUS low after configuration and initialization does not affect the configured device.
 If you use a configuration device, driving nSTATUS low causes the configuration device to attempt to configure the device, but because the device ignores transitions on nSTATUS in user mode, the device does not reconfigure.
 To begin a reconfiguration, nCONFIG must be pulled low.
-If VCCI0/VCCPGM is powered high enough for the nSTATUS buffer to function properly and nSTATUS is driven low.
-When VCCI0/VCCPGM is ramped up, POR trips and nSTATUS is released after POR expires.
-VCCI0/VCCPGM is not powered high enough for the nSTATUS buffer to function properly.
+If VCCI0 for Arria II GX devices or VCCPGM for Arria II GZ devices are not fully powered up, the following could occur: VCCI0/VCCPGM is powered high enough for the nSTATUS buffer to function properly and nSTATUS is driven low.
+When VCCI0/VCCPGM is not powered high enough for the nSTATUS buffer to function properly.
 In this situation, nSTATUS might appear logic high, triggering a configuration attempt that fails because POR did not yet trip.
-When VCCCPO is powered up, nSTATUS is pulled low because POR did not yet trip.
-When VCCCPO is powered up, nSTATUS is pulled low because POR did not yet trip.
-When POR trips after VCCI0/VCCPGM is released and pulled high.
+When VCCI0/VCCPGM is powered up, nSTATUS is pulled low because POR did not yet trip.
+When POR trips after VCCI0/VCCPGM is powered up, nSTATUS is pulled low because POR did not yet trip.
+When POR trips after VCCI0/VCCPGM is powered up, nSTATUS is pulled low high.
 At that point, reconfiguration is triggered and the device is configured.
 CONF_DONE N/A All Bidirectional open-drain Status output.
-The target device drives the $CONF_DONE$ pin low before and during configuration.
-After all configuration data is received without error and the initialization cycle starts, the target device releases $CONF_DONE$ .
+The target device drives the CONF_DONE pin low before and during configuration.
+After all configuration data is received without error and the initialization cycle starts, the target device releases CONF_DONE.
 Status input.
-After all data is received and $CONF_DONE$ goes high, the target device initializes and enters user mode.
-The $CONF_DONE$ pin must have an external 10-k $\Omega$ pull-up resistor for the device to initialize.
-Driving $CONF_DONE$ low after configuration and initialization does not affect the configured device.
+After all data is received and CONF_DONE goes high, the target device initializes and enters user mode.
+The CONF_DONE pin must have an external 10-k $\Omega$ pull-up resistor for the device to initialize.
+Driving CONF_DONE low after configuration and initialization does not affect the configured device.